Home

 Small cap stock is a term used to describe these market minnows in other parts of the world.

-Market capitalisation measures the size of a company and is determined by multiplying the number of shares that the company has issued by the current share price.
+Market capitalization measures the size of a company and is determined by multiplying the number of shares that the company has issued by the current share price.

-Market capitalisation is easily found on online broker's websites.
+Market capitalization is easily found on online broker's websites.

 Look here for an example of a penny stock picker site that also offers a penny stock newsletter.